 |Elementary Administration & Service Occs||5,900||6.9%||-29.8%|

 |Caring Personal Service Occupations||5,700||6.6%||-3.4%|

 |Business & Public Service Assoc.
 Professionals||5,600||6.5%||1.8%|

 There was a 11% increase in roles between 2020 and 2021.
 In England as a whole, there was a 3% decrease.

 Based on the total number of jobs, the largest industry in St. Helens is Health.
 Other major industries include Retail, Transport & Storage, Business Administration & Support Services, which represents over 10% of roles in St. Helens.

 Financial & Insurance companies make up 1% of the St. Helens economy that's lower than the average for England as a whole (~3%).

 1% of the total jobs in St. Helens are in Information and Communication, one of the key sectors for the future, below the 5% of jobs in England as a whole.

-The industry with the biggest decline in St. Helens between 2019 and 2020 was Business administration & support, which saw an 38% decrease in roles, going from 8,000 to 5,000.
+The industry with the biggest decline in St. Helens between 2020 and 2021 was Mining, quarrying & utilities, which saw an 20% decrease in roles, going from 500 to 400.
 In England more broadly the industry with the biggest year on year decline was Arts, entertainment & recreation, with roles decreasing by 8%.

 The Information and communication industry includes many of the top companies of the future.
-In St. Helens, the number of roles in this sector has risen by 14% over the past year, above the 1% annual increase seen in England.
+In St. Helens, the number of roles in this sector has fallen by 0% over the past year, below the 1% annual increase seen in England.